 Once upon a time, in the early 2000's, the Durban / Pinetown / Hillcrest area of KZN experienced a major surge in housing estates and rural developments.
-Neil Macleod (Head of eThekweni Sewage) was under pressure to allow the construction to start, without providing services, like sewerage.
+Neil Macleod (retired Head of eThekweni Sewage) was under pressure to allow the construction to start, without providing services, like sewer disposal.
 It was the developer's responsibility to find a solution.
-Package plants!!
+Package treatment plants!!
 Now, there were only two local suppliers on the approved list, at that stage, both were accepted by Neil, and hence many projects were given the green light.

 It was only in about 2004, cracks started appearing.
-One upmarket Hillcrest development, Le Domaine had a plant installed that was so bad, it leaked from just about every joint, and sewage had filled the bund area.
+One upmarket Hillcrest development, Le Domaine had a sewage treatment system installed that was so bad, it leaked from just about every joint, and sewage had filled the bund area.
 It was held together with self-tapping screws and cable ties.
-The flies and mosquitos were in their millions, and the odour you could cut with a knife A video was taken and presented to Sandra (Durban Metro), and an in-depth investigation revealed a total of 66 systems, mainly from these two suppliers, had failed.
+The flies and mosquitos were in their millions, and the odour you could cut with a knife.
+A video was taken and presented to Sandra (Durban Metro), and an in-depth investigation revealed a total of 66 package treatment plants, mainly from these two suppliers, had failed.
 McLeod, embarrassed by this fiasco, immediately implemented a moratorium, and all pending developments stopped.
 Durban metro had people living on expensive properties and the sewage was untreated, creating a serious health risk in the "well-to-do" areas.
-It had become Neil McCleod's responsibility to fix this, and he couldn't.
+It had become Neil MaCleod's responsibility to fix this and since the Hillcrest sewage works was already overloaded, and he couldn't.
 The two suppliers couldn't either.

 Cape's stance on developments, may be in line with good governance, and quite justifiable, based on the above.
-Make no mistake, there are some really great systems out there, but not all live up to their promises.
+Make no mistake, there are some really great sewage treatment systems out there, but not all live up to their promises.
 Lesson - if you prescribe something, make sure it works.

-Are they selling the same stuff?
+Are they passing off the same stuff?
 I honestly don't know the contents, but it still comes in the same bottle, with the same label.
-However, the good news is that both have design patents, which, hopefully this will deter others from making the same mistakes.
+However, the good news is that both have design patents, which, hopefully will deter others from making the same mistakes.